Blog cover of "How to Read Cases Effectively in the Philippines: A Law Student’s Guide"

 digest subcribe banner

-Your first read of a case should just be a quick run through of it.
+Your first read of a case should just be a quick run through.

 Step 2: Read Through the Facts, Issues, and Ruling